StarlingUAS/ProjectStarling/docs/tutorials/introduction.md

 ### Running the Example Controller

-First, open up a terminal and start up the Fenswood Scenario Simulator if you haven't already (Refer to [](#running-the-example-scenario)).
+First, open up a terminal and start up the Fenswood Scenario Simulator if you haven't already (Refer to [the section above](#running-the-example-scenario)).
 Double check it is open by going to Gazebo Web at [localhost:8080](http://localhost:8080)

 Then, open up a second terminal and navigate to the example_python_controller folder.
 The example controller can be started by running the following:
 ```console